-Greece has so much to see that a 9 day trip is just the tip of the iceberg.
-If it’s your first time in Greece, I think it’s nice to stick to the mainland and save the islands for later.
-Even so, you’ll barely cover all the sights in just 9 days.
-Here’s my recommendation for the perfect 9-day Greece itinerary.
+With so much to see, you may be asking yourself “how many days should I spend in Greece” and “where should I go in Greece”?
+While it’s just the tip of the iceberg, you can cover a lot of ground with 9 days in Greece.
+If it’s your first time in Greece, I think it’s nice to stick to mainland Greece and save the Greek islands for another trip.
+Here’s my recommendation for the perfect 9-day mainland Greece itinerary.

 Days 1-2: Arrive in Athens

 You’ll likely arrive in Greece midday on Day 1, but that’s still enough time to start exploring the city and see the most famous site, the Acropolis.
 Use Day 2 to see other important sites like the Panathenaic Stadium, Monastiraki Flea Market, and Lycabettus Hill.

 Click here to see exactly how to spend your first two days in Athens.